jessekv/nqueens-in-python-packaging/Readme.md

-# N Queens in Python Packaging
+# N-Queens in Python Packaging

 Solve N-queens not in python, but with python packages.